Important Facts About Mesothelioma

 What Is Mesothelioma?

 First and foremost, you should know that Mesothelioma is a unique type of cancer that impacts the lining around various organs in the body.
 The most prevalent type is called pleural mesothelioma and it affects the lining around the lungs and the walls of the chest.
 Other forms of this cancer can also affect the sac around the heart (pericardial) and the abdominal lining (peritoneal).
 This form of cancer is caused almost exclusively by exposure to asbestos.
+That is why its important to have SERS Environmental Monitoring Australia and come inspect your house for asbestos.
 Asbestos is a naturally occurring mineral that has been used in a wide variety of products especially building and automotive products.

 Number Of Deaths